andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 Overfetching can be avoided by filtering the data on the server before forwarding it to the client or by using a query language such as GraphQL to only fetch what is needed.

 Full stack web frameworks provide access to the web server.
 They naturally implement the BFF pattern \[[8](https://remix.run/docs/en/main/guides/bff)\] and allow us to fetch on the server and filter out unnecessary data before forwarding it to the client.

-Today's full stack web frameworks allow the frontend team to own the decision of what data to fetch without the need to introduce GraphQL to all downstream services or to maintain a separate BFF API server environment.

 For example, when only fetching the `id`, `title`, and `poster_path` attributes, the payload size is reduced from 15.3kB to 3kB for 80 movies (minified and gzipped).

 ```typescript
 type Movie = {